sonimonish00/CRUD-X/README.md

 ## Deployment

+**Cloud Deployment :** Vercel or Netlify.
+Will use either Github Actions or Gitlab CI/CD for Devops(On Push to "main" Auto Deploy)

-To deploy this project run
+To deploy this project locally run

 **For Backend (localhost:3000/)** :